harjinderbali01/laravel-pdf-merger/README.md

 * Also works with PDF versions above `1.4`
 * Works with `PHP 7`

-Interaction with the Amazon Api for vendors called MWS
 ### Change your composer.json file
 ```composer
 "require": {